 What is capsular contracture?

 When any medical device is implanted, our body forms a thin layer of tissue around it called a capsule.
 In some women, for reasons we don’t completely understand, the capsule can become thicker or tighter, making the implant feel firmer than it should.
 Tight capsules can even become painful with time.
 This problem is known as capsular contracture and it can occur at any time after breast augmentation.
 We can take steps to lower a patient’s risk for this complication, but sometimes capsular contracture occurs despite our best efforts.
 Repeat surgery can sometimes help resolve the issue and restore the appearance of the breasts.

 How do I know if I need a lift with my breast implants?

 This is one of the most common questions we encounter.
-If your nipple position is low, or if your breast tissue hangs below the crease under your breast, you may want to consider a lift in addition to augmentation.
-We will examine you in detail and discuss your goals before making personalized treatment plan with you.
+If your nipple position is low or if your breast tissue hangs below the crease under your breast, you may want to consider a lift in addition to augmentation.
+We will examine you in detail and discuss your goals before making a personalized treatment plan with you.

 Breast augmentation boasts a high degree of patient satisfaction, particularly when it is performed by a surgeon that is well-versed in the procedure.
 To learn more about breast augmentation or find out if it is the right procedure for you, contact Banff Plastic Surgery today at 403-762-2055.